Computation Offloading in Heterogeneous Vehicular Edge Networks: On-line and Off-policy Bandit Solutions: Conclusion

 We have studied a task offloading problem in a VEC scenario where several wireless access networks with dynamic traffic patterns co-exist.
 We have proposed a multi-arm bandit approach, namely, the \emph{SW-UCB} approach, to solve the network selection problem.
 We have also proposed an off-policy approach to detect the change points and select the best network.
 Moreover, we have developed a BS selection and a relaying mechanism that reduces the waiting time and task loss.
 Numerical results have demonstrated the effectiveness of the proposed approaches in selecting the least congested network and adapting to the changes in the network traffic.
 The proposed \emph{SW-UCB} has a lower average regret and lower task latency than other benchmarks.
 Moreover, the \emph{Off-Policy} approach has the lowest regret over rounds and average task waiting time than all the other approaches.

 As a future work, we plan to extend the single-agent MAB scenario to a multi-agent setting.
 In such a scenario, the traffic in each network depends on the joint decisions of agents that complicates the problem.
-Moreover, we would like to consider the problem of cost optimization of the system in terms of number/density of activated BSs required to maintain the latency for task offloading in an acceptable level.
+Moreover, we would like to consider the problem of cost optimization of the system in terms of number/density of activated BSs required to maintain the latency for task offloading to an acceptable level.
+Furthermore, we plan to study the impact of energy consumption on the vehicular environment and consider a joint latency and energy consumption optimization.